 The scope of a due diligence can be exceptionally wide.
 There are legal, marketing, and environmental aspects as well as all the technical details associated with a mining project.
-The amount of information provided can be overwhelming sometimes.
+The amount of information provided can be overwhelming.

-Recognizing this, I have created a personal due diligence checklist for such times.
+Recognizing this, I have created a personal due diligence checklist for these exercises.
 A screen shot of it is shown below.
-The list is mainly tailored for an undeveloped project but it still has over 230 items that might need to be considered.
+The list is mainly tailored for an undeveloped mining project still at the study stage, but it still has over 230 items that might need to be considered.

 Not all of the items in the checklist are required for each review.
 Maybe you’re only doing a high level study to gauge management’s interest in a project.
 Maybe you’re undertaking a detailed review for an actual acquisition or financing event.
 It’s up to you to create your own checklist and highlight which items need to be covered off.
-The more items added the less risk in the end; however that requires a longer review period and greater cost.
+The more items added the less risk of missing something in the end.

 You a create your own checklist but if you would like a copy of mine just email me at KJKLTD@rogers.com and let me know a bit about how you plan to use it (for my own curiosity).
 Specify if you would prefer the Excel or PDF versions.